 Performance Space is excited to announce the participants of our 2018 Stephen Cummins Workshop Intensive as part of our Queer Development Program.
 The artists will be immersed in one week of performance-making workshops from the 3rd to the 7th of April at PACT Centre for Emerging Artists.

-The program will be led by an incredible selection of facilitators including Adena Jacobs, Bhenji Ra, Chris Ryan, Victoria Spence, Emma Price, Craig Judd, Martin del Amo, Matthew Stegh, Justin Shoulder, and Spence Messih.
+The program will be led by an incredible selection of facilitators including Adena Jacobs, Bhenji Ra, Chris Ryan, Victoria Spence, Emma Price, Craig Judd, Martin del Amo, Matthew Stegh, and Justin Shoulder.
 The workshop provides an opportunity for artists to sharpen their creative and professional skills, expand connections in the queer creative community and learn about national arts opportunities.

 The Stephen Cummins Workshop Intensive will culminate in a night of queer nu experiments, performances and celebration at Queer Nu Werk.